Ntt-fvr/symphony/docs/md/graphql-breaking-changes.md

 * `usersGroupSearch` - Use `usersGroups` instead.
 Will be removed on 2020-09-01

 ## Deprecated Mutations
+* `technicianWorkOrderUploadData` - Use `technicianWorkOrderCheckOut` instead.
+Will be removed on 2020-11-01

 ## Deprecated Fields
 * `PermissionSettings.canWrite` - Use specific policy in `adminPolicy`, `inventoryPolicy` or `workforcePolicy` instead.
 Will be removed on 2020-09-01